Peter Whiteford

 Peter William Whiteford (born 3 August 1980) is a Scottish professional golfer.

+Career

 Whiteford was born in Kirkcaldy.
 He turned professional in 2002.

 Whiteford won twice on PGA EuroPro Tour from 2002 to 2003 and has played on the Challenge and European Tours since then.
 He won twice on the Challenge Tour in 2007 and once in 2009.
 Since 2010, he has established himself on the European Tour and Challenge tour.
 As of 2019, Whiteford is a golf coach focused on performance and the short game.